1958–1959 Kalat rebellion: Rebellion by Nauroz Khan

 An armed battle began under the command of Nawab Nauroz Khan Zarakzai Zehri.
 Nawab Nauroz Khan gathered around one thousand armed Baloch tribals and demanded the immediate release of Ahmad Yar Khan of Kalat and the abolition of One Unit Scheme.
 As a result, a multiple battles erupted in the region, including near the Pakistan-Iran border,Jhalawan, Kohlu and Dera Bugti and in the suburbs of Quetta.
 A large number of Pakistani troops led by Lt.
 Col. Tikka Khan. and supported by Air force were sent to quell the rebellion.

 Negotiations and Surrender

-In the early 1960s, Nawab Nauroz Khan and his men surrendered after peace talks between the tribals and Pakistani government, who pledged to abolish One Unit Scheme and grant amnesty to Nauroz Khan and his men.
+In 1959, Nawab Nauroz Khan and his men surrendered after peace talks between the tribal leaders and Pakistani government, who pledged to abolish One Unit Scheme and grant amnesty to Nauroz Khan and his men.
 Nauroz Khan said that government must first withdraw its troops from Balochistan, release the Khan of Kalat immediately, restore the princely state of Kalat and release all the political prisoners in Balochistan.